flutter/samples/game_template/README.md

     - If your in-app purchase is not an ad removal, then create a class similar to the template's `AdRemovalPurchase`.
-    - If you created several in-app purchases, you will need to modify the code in `lib/src/in_app_purchase/in_app_purchase.dart`.
+    - If you created several in-app purchases, you need to modify the code in `lib/src/in_app_purchase/in_app_purchase.dart`.
-      For brevity, the template only supports one in-app purchase.
+      By default, the template only supports one in-app purchase.
 2. Uncomment the code relating to in-app purchases in `lib/main.dart`.

     ```dart